-For the program years 2019 through 2021, the Mercy Hospital - St. Louis’ School of Clinical Laboratory Science has a 100% placement rate, a 96% first time pass rate and a 100% second attempt pass rate on the American Society for Clinical Pathology, Board of Certification examination and a 100% graduation/0% attrition rate for students who enter the final half of the program.
+For the program years 2020 through 2022, the Mercy Hospital - St. Louis’ School of Clinical Laboratory Science has a 100% placement rate, a 100% first time pass rate on the American Society for Clinical Pathology, Board of Certification MLS examination and a 100% graduation/0% attrition rate for student who enter the final half of the program.

 100% of the graduates of the CLS program have found employment in the field.
 Most clinical laboratory scientists are employed in a hospital setting.
 They may choose to perform testing in all areas of the laboratory as a generalist or specialize in one area such as Microbiology.
 With experience, advanced certification is available.
 Laboratory management and CLS education are also potential career paths.